"He's not just German, he's East German! He's a Commu-Nazi!"

 , but in the end, Commie Nazis are quite firmly creatures of fiction.
 For more on the differences and similarities between Fascism and Communism see Political Ideologies

 .
 It is also worth remembering that, although the Soviet Union was neutral at the early stages of World War II, Germany tried to invade the country some time later, and the Soviets joined the war in the Allied side.
 Furthermore, actual communists in Germany were one of the groups targeted by the Nazis.

 This trope exists because, for very obvious reasons, Nazis became Acceptable Targets

-for US media since WWII; and when WWII ended, the Cold War began and Communism became the new acceptable target.
+for western media since WWII; and when WWII ended, the Cold War began and Communism became the new acceptable target.
 To say that a character was Nazi was enough to establish it as evil, same for Communism, so a character that is both

 Nazi and Communist should be double evil

 , right?
-More or less, there's the little detail of that thing called real life: there are Nazis, there are Communists, but there is not such a thing as Communist Nazis.
+More or less, there's the little detail of that thing called real life: there are Nazis, there are Communists, but there is not normally such a thing as Communist Nazis.
 Thus, it is only used for humor, or for very contrived situations.
 Serious attempts at playing this trope straight will usually result in massive levels of Narm

 See also Nazi Nobleman

 for a different conflation of two groups that historically didn't get on.